zkonduit/ezkl/README.md

       --public-outputs                 Flags whether outputs are public
-      --public-params                  Flags whether params are public -M, --max-rotations <MAX_ROTATIONS>  Flags to set maximum rotations [default: 512] --pack-base <PACK_BASE>              Base used to pack the public-inputs to the circuit. (value > 1) to pack instances as a single int.
-Useful  when verifying on the EVM.   [default: 1]
+      --public-params                  Flags whether params are public -M, --max-rotations <MAX_ROTATIONS>  Flags to set maximum rotations [default: 512] --pack-base <PACK_BASE>              Base used to pack the public-inputs to the circuit. set ( > 1) to pack instances as a single int.
+Useful when verifying on the EVM.
+Note that this will often break for very long inputs.
+Use with caution, still experimental.  [default: 1]
   -h, --help                           Print help
   -V, --version                        Print version
 ```